Mental Health Commission

 Background

-It is recognised that young people come into contact with a range of services and sectors, broader than the mental health and AOD sector alone.
-Also, that mental health and AOD issues of young people can be impacted by a wide range of social and economic factors.
-For this reason, the YPPA was developed in close partnership with the mental health and AOD sector, other government agencies, non-government organisations and key stakeholders including young people, their families and carers.
+Young people interact with a wide range of services and sectors beyond the mental health and alcohol and other drugs sectors, and mental health and alcohol and other drugs issues are shaped by broader social and economic factors.
+For this reason, the YPPA was developed in close partnership with the mental health and alcohol and other drug sectors, other government agencies, non-government organisations and key stakeholders, including young people, their families and carers.

 Engagement Strategies